w3labkr/js-post-iframe/README.md

 - Load iframe via `src` or `srcdoc`
 - Secure sandboxing support
-- Automatically send `postMessage` to iframe after load
+- Automatically send a `postMessage` to the iframe after load
-- Receive messages from iframe in the parent
-- Manual `.update()` method to refresh iframe content
-- Prevents duplicate instances on the same iframe element
+- Prevent duplicate instances on the same iframe element
+- Easily refresh the iframe content by creating a new instance

 ---